hfoley/SynapseLoad/AzureSQLScripts/readme.md

 ## Sample data components
 1. 03-InsertRecordsToMetadataLoadSampleData.sql - updated version of insert script to load the ParquetStudent file
+2. 04-CreateStagingTableSynapse.sql - Script to create the staging destination table - run on Azure Synapse sql pool
+3. 05-CreateTargetTableSynapse.sql - Script to create the final target destination table - run on Azure Synapse sql pool
-2. ParquetStudent - this is a sample parquet file to load from ADLS Gen 2 storage
+2. ParquetStudent - this is a sample parquet file to load from ADLS Gen 2 storage - load this into the ADLS Storage container created in the solution or will be using with pipelines